spectrocloud/librarium/docs/docs-content/clusters/edge/edge-management-console/host-management/theming.md

 4. In the directory, create a file named **customizations.json**.

-5. Upload a logo you'd like to use for EMC.
-The logo image must be a JPG, PMG or SVG image that's smaller than 2 MB.
+5. Upload a logo you'd like to use for EMC to the **ui** directory.
+All file types are allowed.
+We recommend you limit the height of the logo image to between 64px and 120 px.
 If you don't upload a logo, EMC will use the Spectro Cloud logo.

 6. Populate the file with the following schema: